Avila-Angel/codepathProject4/README.md

 Submitted by: **Angel Avila**

-This web app: **Generate random Yu-Gi-Oh! cards using the Yu-Gi-Oh!
+This web app: **Generates random Yu-Gi-Oh! cards using the Yu-Gi-Oh!
 API by YGOPRODeck, while allowing users to filter through cards by banning certain attributes**

 Time spent: **12** hours spent in total